Connect with others who understand.

 The discoloration in yellow nails generally occurs when the nails grow more slowly or thicker instead of longer.
 Yellow nails may result from a fungal infection or, in extreme cases, from liver disease.
 (CC BY-NC-ND 4.0/DermNet)

-Yellow nails may also indicate a fungal infection, like onychomycosis.
+Yellow nails may also be a sign of a fungal infection.
 In extreme cases, yellow nails can indicate liver disease, but it’s unlikely that a person would not already know they had liver disease before their nails turned yellow.

 Separated Nails